View the 2022 Abstracts Booklet

-If an abstract is selected for oral presentation, the primary author identified on the submission form will receive an invitation to participate as a member of the The National faculty and the abstract will be incorporated into the educational program at the event.
+If an abstract is selected for oral presentation, the primary author identified on the submission form will receive an invitation to participate as a member of The National faculty and the abstract will be incorporated into the educational program at the event.

 All non-industry-sponsored oral and poster abstracts presented at The National will be eligible for the APMA Abstract Competition.
-The top three accepted abstracts in each of the categories below will be selected by a panel of judges appointed by the Annual Meeting Committee.
+The top three accepted abstracts in each of the categories below will be selected by a panel of judges appointed by the Education Committee.
 The winners will be announced at the meeting.
 First-place winner will receive $500, second-place winner will receive $250, and third-place winner will receive $100.
 Please note that awards will be given to the primary author only.

 The six categories of awards are as follows:

 The judges will consider the visual design and impact of the poster as well as the significance of the study, including its importance to the advancement of the practice of podiatric medicine.
-Other factors that the judges will evaluate include: the study’s content and clarity; specific number of cases or specimens studied; clinical or research data to support study conclusions; minimum follow-up of one year per patient for results describing reconstructive procedures; and new or modified techniques as they relate to diagnosis, surgery, complications, or other phases of podiatric medical and surgical problems.
+Other factors that the judges will evaluate include: the study’s content and clarity; specific number of cases or specimens studied; clinical or research data to support study conclusions; minimum follow-up of one year per patient for results describing surgical procedures; and new or modified techniques as they relate to diagnosis, surgery, complications, or other phases of podiatric medical and surgical problems.

 The APMA Board of Trustees, abstract judges, chair of the Education Committee, or employees/independent contractors of APMA are ineligible to participate in the APMA Abstract Competition; with the caveat that residents supervised by the above-referenced parties may participate, but the above-referenced parties may not receive any monetary award.

 Check out the winners from the 2022 Abstracts Competition.